-Feminizing surgery encompasses procedures that alter your appearance to promote the matching of your body with your gender identity (gender congruence).
-Feminizing surgery includes many options, such as "top" surgery to increase the size of your breasts (breast augmentation).
-"Bottom" surgery can involve removal of your testicles (orchiectomy) or the removal of your testicles and penis and the creation of a vagina, labia and clitoris (vaginoplasty).
-You might also consider facial procedures or body-contouring procedures to create a more feminine appearance.
+Feminizing surgery, also called gender-affirming surgery or gender-confirmation surgery, involves procedures that help better align the body with a person's gender identity.
+Feminizing surgery includes several options, such as top surgery to increase the size of the breasts.
+That procedure also is called breast augmentation.
+Bottom surgery can involve removal of the testicles, or removal of the testicles and penis and the creation of a vagina, labia and clitoris.
+Facial procedures or body-contouring procedures can be used as well.

 Products & Services

 Why it's done